Find a Qualified Attorney Near You

 You should name the executors, or the people responsible for carrying out the terms of the agreement.
 Also, it’s crucial to state that both parties have disclosed all relevant information honestly and in good faith.
 Include a severability clause to ensure that if any part of the agreement is unenforceable, the remaining portions will be valid.
 You and your attorney may want to consider adding such a clause.

-A cohabitation agreement is a legal document and you should execute it with the same seriousness as any legal contract.
+A cohabitation agreement is a legal document.
+You should execute it with the same seriousness as any legal contract.
 Both partners should carefully review the agreement with the help of legal counsel.
-Lawyers can tell you about your legal rights and applicable governing law.
+Lawyers can explain your legal rights and the applicable governing law.
 They can also help cohabiting couples with legal forms and execution of this agreement.
 Attorneys will provide valuable legal advice to help you finalize your cohabitation agreement.

 Get Legal Help Drafting Your Cohabitation Agreement